DP-3T/dp3t-sdk-backend/README.md

 To load the keys you can use the `KeyVault` class.
 The class works by registering functions, which implement a possible decoding from a `String` to a `KeyPair` (respectively `PrivateKey` or `PublicKey`).
 To register a new provider, the static functions `registerNewPublicEncodingProvider` and `registerNewPrivateEncodingProvider` can be used.
 Have a look at the `KeyVault` class to see examples of decoding providers.

 There are two possible ways of using the class.
 The recommended way is, to load it as a `Bean` and define all the `KeyPairs` used.
-The `KeyVault` is autowired into the `BaseConfiguration` and hence needs a instance, provided by one of the concrete configurations.
+The `KeyVault` is `@Autowired` into the `BaseConfiguration` and hence needs a instance, provided by one of the concrete configurations.
 Here is an example from the `DevConfig`:

 ```java
 var gaen = new KeyVault.KeyVaultEntry("gaen", getPrivateKey(), getPublicKey(), "EC");